We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 These violets, as violet as those pastilles from back then.

-Can you remember her golden pillbox with the enamel patterns?
-If we were very good, she would open the box very carefully and reward us with these magical sweets.
+If we were very well-behaved, she would carefully open the box and reward us with those enchanting candies.

-But she never let herself be put off.
+But she never let herself be deterred.

-Oh dear, wait a minute!
+Oh dear, pause a moment!

-"Not too much and not too little".
+“Not too much and not too little.”

-So delicate and ripe for picking.
+So tender and ripe for picking.

 Like bloody bandages.

-But it serves me as a transition.
+But it serves as a transition for me.

-To business, my dear!
+To the business at hand, my dear!

-As Grandma used to praise?
+How did Grandmother used to praise?

 “The Lord takes, the Lord gives!”